-The University of North Carolina (UNC) Hospitals Beacon Program provides comprehensive, coordinated care to UNC Health Care System’s patients, families, and employees experiencing a variety of interpersonal abuse.
+The University of North Carolina (UNC) Hospitals Beacon Program provides comprehensive, coordinated care to UNC Health System’s patients, families, and employees experiencing a variety of interpersonal abuse.
 It includes services for children, victims of domestic abuse, or intimate partner violence (IPV), human trafficking, sexual assault, and the elderly and vulnerable populations.
-The program provides medical and psychological assessments, brief supportive counseling, and education for patients.
+The program provides medical and psychological assessments, brief supportive counseling, and education for patients, employees and staff.
 Any patient who has experienced physical abuse, threats, emotional abuse, sexual abuse, or other violence is eligible.

-Our Goal: To provide services that help break the generational cycle of family violence and to encourage caring attitudes in the delivery of patient care.
+Our Goal: To provide services that help break the cycles of interpersonal and family violence, to promote ongoing and quality education for staff and provide trauma-informed patient care.

-Many of our patients have or could say “Me too” when asked about past or current abuse and violence in their lives.
-As a part of our commitment to caring, UNC Health Care should always be a safe place for any patient to disclose any trauma that they have experienced, particularly those that may interfere with their health goals.
+As a part of our commitment to caring, UNC Health Care should always be a safe place for patients to disclose any trauma that they have experienced, particularly those that may interfere with their health goals.
 The Beacon Program is available to help any patients, family members of patients, and employees who have been impacted by intimate partner and family violence.
 We can always be reached at 984-974-0470.

 Beacon Program Services